andr9528/MythologyWars/Mythology Wars Description.md

  - Large Mine
  `2500 * (1 + 0.12) ^ Amount of Players + 120 * Amount of Players`

 Another source of gold, is from Caravans running between a players Market and a Town Center, owned by the player or an Ally.
-The amount of hold gained when the caravan returns, scale with the distance between the Market and Town Center, that is being traded with, plus a 50% bonus, if its an ally Town Center.
+The amount of gold gained when the caravan returns, scale with the distance between the Market and Town Center, that is being traded with, plus a 50% bonus, if its an ally Town Center.

  - Caravan Gold (without bonus)
      `30 * Ln(Meters Traveled by the Caravan)`
   - Caravan Gold (with bonus)
     `(30 * Ln(Meters Traveled by the Caravan)) * 1.5`

+### Population
+Population is gained by building certain buildings.
+It is needed to house any human units that is being trained, or has been trained.
+Most mythological monster also require Population, but not all.

+Population is a fixed value, meaning if you have buildings to support 20 units, units build will only fill up to the limit.
+Should a unit die, it will free up the used population.

+If somehow a player manages to have more units than their cap, they will be penalized, by reducing the effectiveness of gathering all other resources.
+Because of this, it can be valuable for players wishing to hurt others, to destroy buildings that supply the enemy with population, to in turn hurt the economy.

+### Favor
+The last resource is Favor, which is also the most unique of the resources, as each Civilization has their own way of generating it.
+As such how it gets produced will be described under each civilization instead of here.

+How much Favor a player can keep stored isn't infinite, unlike Food, Wood, Stone and Gold.
+The Favor capacity scales with the amount of Major and Minor Gods worshiped, along with a starting amount.
+The following equation determines how much Favor can be stored.

+ - Favor Capacity
+    `100 + 100 * Major Gods Worshiped + 50 * Minor Gods Worshiped`

 ## Temple to the Gods
 Instead of advancing to different ages, the player will have to build Temples to the Gods that the player wish to worship.